motion/orbit/next.md

 - prevent flickering when moving between pages
   - stack should load item with prop onLoaded and wait for that before navigating
 - favicons and urls showing in subtitle in context results
-- add option to drill in rather than open in browser so you can see context
-- add preview of body contents when showing items
-- hover to see tooltip peek (test if it be done in same browserwindow)
-- :bug: popover flicker

 # integration related
 - fix settings pane